Date published: 23 March, 2018

 You will need your County Parish Holding Number to do this.
 We are required to share some of the information you give us with the Animal and Plant Health Agency.

 If you carry out any animal feed activities you are required to tell us.
 We will then share some of this information with Food Standards Scotland.

 It's important that the information we hold about you and your business is accurate and up to date.
 If not, it could affect funding you have received or may be applying for.

-Changes should be made as soon as possible online or by completing the relevant sections of the Registering a Business Form.
+Changes should be made as soon as possible using the online system.

-If you previously registered with us using a paper application form (or used an advisory firm to register on your behalf) you can change to become an online customer.
+If you previously registered with us using the paper application form (or used an advisory firm to register on your behalf) you can change to become an online customer.

-To do this, the 'responsible person' for the business must register using our online system – using the instructions contained in the 'Claim Offline Identity Guidance'.
+To become an online customer, the Responsible Person must now register with the online system – using the instructions contained in the 'Claim Offline Identity Guidance'.

 Use the link below to open the guidance booklet and follow the instructions to change from a paper to online customer.

 If you are having trouble using the new system, contact your local area office.

 Click 'Download this page' to create a printable version of this guidance you can save or print out.